dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 ----------------------------------

 With the Dockstore GitHub App, the synchronization is done automatically.
-When you publish a new release of a workflow on GitHub, Dockstore is notified, and Dockstore updates its copy of the workflow.
-After you publish a new release of a workflow on GitHub, a new version of the workflow will be present in Dockstore shortly afterwards.
+When you add a new branch or release of a workflow on GitHub, Dockstore is notified, and Dockstore updates its copy of the workflow.
+For example, After publishing a new release of a workflow on GitHub, a new version of the workflow will be present in Dockstore shortly afterwards.